oscaromeu/meteocat/README.md

 As Meteocat APIs need a valid API key to allow responses, this library won't work if you don't provide one.
 This stands for both free and paid (pro) subscription plans.
 You can signup for a free API key on the Meteocat website Please notice that both subscriptions plan are subject to requests throttling.
+To get an API Key see [form](https://apidocs.meteocat.gencat.cat/documentacio/acces-ciutada-i-administracio/).
 ### Installation

 #### Build from source